Popular Influencers in 2026: A Sponsorship Buyer's View

 | Crime / commentary | $7,500 to $20,000 | Long-form integration |

-The music tier is quote-only because direct sponsorship of artist channels is rare; partnerships usually run through label-side licensing rather than creator-side rate cards.
+Music is quote-only because direct sponsorship of artist channels is rare.

 Why popularity doesn't predict ROI

 - Audience-region drift.
-A creator with 20M global subscribers may have only 800K in the brand's target country.
+A creator with 20M global subscribers may only have 800K in your target country.
 Popularity hides geography.

 - Sponsorship saturation.
-Highly popular creators run more brand deals, so each individual deal earns less audience attention.
+The most popular creators run more brand deals, so each individual deal earns less attention.
 Popularity dilutes attention.

 - Engagement-rate decay.
-Larger audiences typically engage at lower rates.
-The same dollar of creator fee buys fewer engaged impressions at higher popularity tiers.
+Bigger audiences engage at lower rates.
+The same dollar of creator fee buys fewer engaged impressions as you climb the popularity ladder.

-Effective CPM (cost per engaged impression) is the metric that lets buyers see past popularity.
-A popular T1 creator at $15,000 with 1 percent engagement loses to a less-popular T3 creator at $1,800 with 4 percent engagement on most direct-response math.
+A popular T1 creator at $15,000 with 1 percent engagement loses to a less-popular T3 creator at $1,800 with 4 percent engagement on most direct-response math, the way we figure CPM.

 "Material connections must be disclosed regardless of audience size; the FTC does not give popular creators a different rule."